KristaCalleja/four-cards/README.md

 ### Continued development

-I still have one issue to solve with the last div in this challenge.
-Once I figure it out I will re-submit the solution.
+When I first submitted my solution I still hadn't positioned the divs properly in the desktop design.
+With help from the FEM community it was suggested that I use grid-areas and after some reading I tried it out and it solved my problem.

+### Useful resources

+- [Kevin Powell's Why CSS grid-area is the best property for laying out content](https://youtu.be/duH4DLq5yoo) - It is indeed the best property!

 ## Author